meltingmettle/DodgeTheL/midterm1.md

 Take your time to read the question and write as much as you can; one complete question is better than two half-filled and better than three "n > 0" panic scribbles.

 # Chill.
 It's going to be good!
-Take a mental break around an hour beforehand.
+Take a mental break around an hour before the test to rest!

+Keep me updated on how you're doing!!

 ___________________________________________
 ___________________________________________